Latest update: Round one draft plans endorsed by Council

 The draft Revenue and Rating Plan received a total of eight submissions.

-A request for the rating system to be reformed was the most consistent feedback identified.
+A request for the rating system to be reformed was the most consistent feedback received.

 • Strategic Property Plan 2025–2030